ryu878/bybit_scalp_bot/README.md

 - Run python3 xrp.py

 ## Entry logic
-Bot will check EMA 6 Highand if price higher it will start placing entry sell orders.
+Bot will check EMA 6 High and if price higher it will start placing entry sell orders.
 It will add x2 size if EMA6 Low > Entry Price.
 This bot will execute only short trades

 ## Requirements